engeir/hack-md-notes/gcm_temperature_dacay.md

 | Mt.
 Pinatubo  | ~0.1[^1] | 14-20[^2] |
 | Yellowstone   | ~10[^3]  | ~1000[^3] |

+The smallest eruption (medium) is comparable in size to the Mt.
+Pinatubo eruption and as such a very realistic scenario.
+The two larger eruptions of $400\,\mathrm{Tg}$ and
+$1629.4\,\mathrm{Tg}$ SO~2~ are not unrealistic from a historical perspective, the eruption in Yellowstone about $150000$ years ago was similar in size.
+Whether the climate model can deal with such perturbations realistically, as it should with Pinatubo-like eruptions, is more uncertain.

 [^1]:
     Toohey, M., Stevens, B., et al. (2016), Easy Volcanic Aerosol (EVA v1.0): An idealized forcing generator for climate simulations.